ray-project/ray/doc/source/serve/advanced-guides/performance.md

 to retry requests that time out due to transient failures.

 :::{note}
-Serve returns response with status code `408` when the request timed out.
-Clients can handle this status code and retry the request.
+Serve returns a response with status code `408` when a request times out.
+Clients can retry when they receive this `408` response.
 :::

 ### Give the Serve Controller more time to process requests